 When all short-term EMAs cross below all the long-term EMA, this indicates a new bearish trend and triggers a sell signal.

 During a strong downtrend, when the short-term MAs move back toward the longer-term MAs, but do NOT cross, and then start to move lower, this signals a continuation of the bearish trend and triggers a sell signal.

-Also, after a bearish crossover, if the price rises but then bounce off from the long-term EMAs, this signals a continuation of the bearish trend, and triggers a sell signal.
+Also, after a bearish crossover, if the price rises but then bounces off from the long-term EMAs, this signals a continuation of the bearish trend and triggers a sell signal.